-The next step of a conservation project is to conduct monitoring programs.
-It will allow us to understand the health of Mnemba atoll and anticipate its evolution in the future.
-All information collected will be shared with local communities to take proper actions for the restoration and protection of the reefs of Mnemba atoll.
+Monitoring programs allow us to understand the health of the lagoon and anticipate its evolution in the future.
+All information collected will be shared with local communities to take proper actions for the restoration and protection of the reefs of Matemwe.

 A healthier marine ecosystem will benefit all the local actors exploiting the sea (fishermen & tourism actors).

-Protecting the coral reef of Mnemba atoll is one of our main priorities as most of the coral located inside and outside of Mnemba Island Marine Conservation Area (MIMCA) are already damaged.
+Protecting the coral reef of Matemwe is one of our main priorities as most of the coral located inside are already damaged.

-In order to restore the ecosystem around the conservation area, we want to increase the coral diversity and coverage by starting a coral farming.
+In order to restore the ecosystem around the conservation area, we started to collaborate with Linda Bahari Project which starting a coral farming few years ago.